In this post I am going to highlight what may be one of the great ironies of how we pay for music in the “music as a service” era:

 I also did some maths based upon an assumption of the average song being four minutes in length, but those maths are truly too nerdy to show here.

-My guesstimate, given the 30-second rule of thumb:
+My guesstimate, under the 30-second rule of thumb:

 Under the 30-second rule of thumb, using the Echonest/Spotify ratios for plays/skips, 20.86%, or just over one-fifth of royalties paid would be accounted for by skipped tracks.